kubernetes/website/docs/getting-started-guides/ubuntu/upgrades.md

     juju config kubernetes-master channel=1.x/stable

 Where `x` is the minor version of Kubernetes.
 For example, `1.6/stable`.
-See above for Channel definitions
+See above for Channel definitions.

 ### Worker Upgrades